Advancing the Science of DE Technologies

 The significant improvements in primary patency and target lesion revascularization rates associated with drug-eluting therapies are impacting the decisions of endovascular specialists.
 Staying on top of these rapid advancements takes established clinical leadership and a commitment to researching and developing innovative therapies that can make a difference in patients’ lives.

-“We’ve now realized that we need a drug effect to avoid intimal hyperplasia….So we're on the right path.
-Using drugs at this day and age is exactly what we should be doing with probably all our interventions in the femoral popliteal segment.”
+“We’ve now realized that we need a drug effect to avoid intimal hyperplasia….So we're on the right path.”

 Baylor St. Luke’s Medical Center | Houston, TX